 - Prepare for the next meeting by creating a new agenda.

-- Have the strategy implementation manager monitor the completion of action items and offer assistance where needed.
+- Have the strategy execution manager monitor the completion of action items and offer assistance where needed.

 Keep In Mind…

 Your first few management meetings might be overwhelming; it’s helpful to have a designated facilitator in the meetings to keep you on track.
 (Choose someone who isn’t on the management team!)
 There are a lot of moving parts involved in effective management meetings.
 Give it some time and you’ll be having more effective meetings shortly.

 A lot can change in a company over a five-year period—and the conclusions you draw during your strategy review meetings will help you determine whether your strategy is still valid or not.

 For example, you could be facing unexpected issues at the end of a five-year period, such as:

 - Political changes that impact your company, like a change in the tax code that affects corporations or international trade disputes in your biggest markets.

 - Economic issues, like the recession of 2008 or the record-breaking market growth in 2017.

 - Environmental issues, like changes in weather patterns that affect your municipality, or, for manufacturing organizations, the availability of a natural resource.

 - Technological changes, which may directly impact your business (like the introduction of driverless cars) or indirectly impact your business (like cell phones and tablets surpassing the use of computers).